How to care for your Rogue Steel theatrical weapons

+Most of our products are made from carbon steel which is prone to rust if not properly protected.
 Wear gloves when handling and using your Rogue Steel theatrical weapons.
-Make sure after each use the theatrical weapon is wiped clean of any sweat and dirt, and then wipe on a thin coat of light weight oil.
-I use Marvel Mystery Oil, but any light weight oil will do.
-(3-in-1, gun oil, mineral oil, etc.) Do NOT use WD-40, as it evaporates too quickly and doesn’t provide adequate rust protection.
-Oil will not harm the leather on the grip, but it can break down the adhesive holding it on, so avoid getting too much oil on the grip.
+Make sure after each use it is wiped clean of any sweat and dirt, and then wipe on a thin coat of light weight oil.
+We use Marvel Mystery Oil, but any light weight oil will do (3-in-1, gun oil, mineral oil, etc.).
+Do NOT use WD-40 as it evaporates too quickly and doesn’t provide adequate rust protection.
+Oil will not harm the leather on the grip, but it can break down the adhesive holding it on.
+So avoid getting too much oil on the grip if possible.
 If you prefer, you can use wax instead of oil.
 Renaissance Wax or Johnson’s Paste Wax are both good choices.
 Either way the goal is to create a barrier between the steel and the oxygen in the air.

 2. No one likes a Rusty sword:

 Keep your Rogue Steel theatrical weapons in a dry storage area.
 If moisture is a problem, store along with desiccant packets.
-If rust does form on the theatrical sword, remove with a 3M Scotchbrite pad or similar abrasive.
+If rust does form, you can use a 3M Scotchbrite pad or similar abrasive to remove it.
+Use the abrasive in a directional method along the longest portion where the rust exists.
+Using the abrasive across the area can create unwanted "scratch" lines.
 Once the rust is gone, wipe with oil or coat with wax.

 3. Burrs - The hidden danger:

-After repeated blade to blade contact, burrs may start to develop on the edge of the sword.
-These will need to be removed.
-The simplest process is to file them off with a flat file.
+After repeated blade to blade contact, burrs (a raised edge) may start to develop on the edge of the sword.
+These will need to be removed for continued safe use.
+The simplest process is to remove them with a flat file.
 File along the length of the edge with long even strokes (draw filing).
 The goal is to remove any sharp burrs or dings while trying to leave a slightly rounded edge.
 It’s a good idea to check the blade for burrs after each use to prevent a safety hazard.
 Pay particular attention during rehearsals when the swords see a lot of use.
 If you have access to power tools, a belt grinder does an excellent job of removing burrs.
 Go slowly so as not to remove too much metal.
 Again, long passes along the edge of the blade are best.
 Change the angle slightly to round the corners.
-Always wear the proper safety gear when using power tools.
 Using small rotary tools to de-burr a blade is not recommended as it is difficult to maintain a straight edge.
+Always wear the proper safety gear when using power tools!

 4. How does this thing go together?